Create

 4. Add a Condition on the outgoing transitions from the 'In the approve stepStatus, called "User is in project Role".

-• Extra tip: You can also add a screen with the field Approves to the transition to 'In the approve step' Status, so the engineer can choose which approver is necessary.
+• Some tips: You also have the option to include a screen with the 'Approvers' field during the transition to the 'In the approve step' status.
+This allows the engineer to select the necessary approver.

 5. Create two transitions, for example: Approved and Declined - to the 'In the approve stepStatus.